pluralsight/guides/in-review/big-data/redis-as-a-dynamic-interconnecting-datastore/article.md

 You, the Redis consumer, will be hosting a **Redis client** in your application.
 That client will communicate any request given to it to the **Redis server** (or servers, when deployed as a cluster).
-This communication will be performed over TCP, a simple and efficient protocol used worldwide.
+This communication will be performed over a simple and efficient protocol, over **TCP**.

 The requests we pass on to Redis will be mostly CRUD (Create, Read, Update, Delete) operations in the form `<Key, Object>`, where Object can take on the form of any [supported data type](https://redis.io/topics/data-types-intro), such as a string, a list, an ordered list or a set.